-Pre-art therapy students take the visual-arts foundation and advanced visual-art component from the visual-art emphasis listed below (40 hours) and 3 hours of ART 380 Topics is required-topics which relate to the study or practice of art therapy.
+Pre-art therapy students take the visual art foundation and advanced visual art component from the visual art emphasis listed below (40 credits) and 3 credits of ART 380 Topics is required-topics which relate to the study or practice of art therapy.
 A minor in Behavioral Sciences is required, including PSYC101, 251, 252, 454, 460.